-As per an estimate, more than 80,000 tonnes of VOCs are released into the atmosphere each year in Australia…and the paint industry contributes significantly to this amount.
-Paints are a major source of indoor air pollution too; traditional paints can make indoor air a chemical cocktail which could be very harmful to the health.
+More than 80,000 tonnes of VOCs are released into the atmosphere in Australia each year.
+And the paint industry contributes significantly to this amount.
+Paints are a major source of indoor air pollution too; traditional paints can make the indoor air a chemical cocktail which could be very harmful to the health.
 They continue to release VOCs even long after they have dried.

 Studies have found that the VOC emissions from architectural paints exceed the combined emissions from a variety of industrial operations.
 VOC from paints emissions irritates eyes, nose, throat and lungs; greatly reduces the breathing capacity even in healthy adults and children; it also increases the vulnerability to infections leading to frequent hospital visits and admissions.

-Another problem with traditional paints is the post application wastage and its disposal.
-Waste of traditional or conventional paints needs to be specially treated to avoid adverse environmental impacts and render their harmless entry to the sewerage system.
+Another problem with traditional paints is the post-application wastage and its disposal.
+Traditional/conventional paints need a special treatment.
+In order to avoid adverse environmental impacts and render their harmless entry to the sewerage system.
 With climate change impact on our water resources, it is even more important that we reuse waste water.
 Water used in cleaning after use of natural paints can be used directly in gardens without fear of any harmful effects to any plant.

 Australian Paint Approval Scheme (APAS) began an initiative in 1997 to reduce overall VOCs in locally manufactured paints.
 APAS is the largest and most widely recognised paint scheme in the world.
 Currently, Australian standards allow maximum VOC concentrations of 5 grams per litre.